The Clear Edge

 She documented 5 core values with behavioral examples: async-first communication, autonomy with accountability, timezone respect, written clarity, and trust by default.

-Every new hire got values in onboarding.
-Every quarterly review is assessed against values.
+Every new hire received the values during onboarding, and every quarterly review was assessed against those values.

 • Activities: virtual games, show-and-tell, themed discussions.